Generic Name: chlorhexidine topical (klor HEX i deen TOP i kal)

 Less serious side effects are more likely, and you may have none at all.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Hibistat (chlorhexidine topical)?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied chlorhexidine topical.
+It is not likely that other drugs you take orally or inject will have an effect on topically applied chlorhexidine.
 But many drugs can interact with each other.
-Tell your doctor about all medications you use.
-This includes prescription, over-the-counter, vitamin, and herbal products.
-Do not start a new medication without telling your doctor.
+Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Hibistat (chlorhexidine topical)